FINITE FOODIE

 1. Combine dry ingredients in a medium bowl.
 Stir gently with a spoon.

-2. Melt butter in a large saucepan over low heat.
+2. Melt butter in a large saucepan over low heat, then remove from heat.
 Stir in sugar to dissolve.
 Add pumpkin and vanilla.
 Stir until smooth.

 To bake: